rabidaudio/synthesizer/Plan.md

 ![Pinout-Diagram](pinout.png)

+## Layout

+- Jacks at the top, controls at the bottom
+- 14mm spacing between jacks (center to center) in both directions
+- Knob/switch spacing?

 # Case:

 TipTop is good starter product, has it has adapter for mounting modules in 19" rack, and included power supply